fwolfst/fwolfst.github.io/_posts/2015-04-27-dokku-on-ubuntu-vm-part-I.markdown

 # called from vmbuilder, first argument is path to chroot us.

-echo "Enable passwordless sudo for admins" printf '# Allow members of group admin to not need a password' >> $1/etc/sudoers printf '%admin ALL=NOPASSWD: ALL' >> $1/etc/sudoers
+echo "Enable passwordless sudo for admins" echo '# Allow members of group admin to not need a password' >> $1/etc/sudoers echo '%admin ALL=NOPASSWD: ALL' >> $1/etc/sudoers

-echo "Enable (passwordless) sudo for dokku" printf '# Allow members of group dokku to not need a password' >> $1/etc/sudoers printf '%dokku ALL=(ALL:ALL) ALL' >> $1/etc/sudoers printf '%dokku ALL=NOPASSWD: ALL' >> $1/etc/sudoers
+echo "Enable (passwordless) sudo for dokku" echo '# Allow members of group dokku to not need a password' >> $1/etc/sudoers echo '%dokku ALL=(ALL:ALL) ALL' >> $1/etc/sudoers echo '%dokku ALL=NOPASSWD: ALL' >> $1/etc/sudoers
 {% endhighlight %}

 If that looks scary to you, it is.
 It basically allows the dokku and dokkulord users to sudo without password.

 On my favorite machine, this vm-creation-process takes around 20 minutes.
 On my development machine with ecovillage-internet multiply this by 3.

-If you are inpatient when no white letters run over your black screen, the command above will tell you where to `sudo tail -f ` to to see what is happening (` .... logging to file: /tmp/tmpXXXXYYYZZZ`).
+If you are impatient when no white letters run over your black screen, the command above will tell you where to `sudo tail -f ` to to see what is happening (` .... logging to file: /tmp/tmpXXXXYYYZZZ`).

 vmbuilder will then provide us with a qcow image in the subfolder `ubuntu-kvm`.
 Now might be a good time to clone this machine, e.g. using
 `virt-clone --auto-clone -o vlaada --prompt` (`apt-get install virtinst` to get `virt-clone`, this only applies to the libvirt setting I use).